Daily Routine: Beginner Finnish Lesson Plan #4

 - Minä syön aamupalaa keittiössä.
 “I eat breakfast in the kitchen.”

 That’s it for this Daily Routine Beginner Finnish Lesson Plan suggestion.
 I know this is not a complete lesson.
 It’s not meant to be one.
-The goal is to show you have grammar and vocabulary should be combined with the purpose of getting a message across, rather than just for the sake of learning individual words or grammar.
+The goal is to show you how grammar and vocabulary should be combined with the purpose of getting a message across, rather than just for the sake of learning individual words or grammar.